 Once here, take a stroll (following the Thames) and soak up the atmosphere (with a mulled wine in hand).
 In my opinion, it’s that extra bit special in the evening, once the fairy lights and stalls are all lit up.

-You can read more on the Southbank Centre’s Winter Market, here.
-It’s open from the 9th November until the 27th December 2018.
+You can read more on the Southbank Centre’s Winter Market.
+It’s open from around the 9th of November until the 27th of December.

 2.)
 Borough Market at Christmas